 Pakistan bombs militant hideouts in tribal area after Taliban attacks

-PESHAWAR/DERA ISMAIL KHAN, Pakistan (Reuters) - Pakistan fighter jets bombed suspected Taliban hideouts in a tribal area on the Afghan border on Tuesday killing at least 15 people, military sources and residents said, after a wave of insurgent attacks against security forces.
+MIRANSHAH/PESHAWAR, Pakistan (Reuters) - Pakistani fighter jets and helcopters attacked suspected Taliban hideouts in a tribal area on the Afghan border on Tuesday, killing up to 40 people, military sources and residents said, after a wave of insurgent attacks against security forces.

-It was the first time the air force has resorted to aerial strikes in the volatile region since it struck a ceasefire agreement with local Taliban chiefs in 2007.
-Aerial strikes also took place in the nearby tribal region of Kurram.
+It was the first time the air force has resorted to fighter jets in the volatile region since it struck a ceasefire agreement with local Taliban chiefs in 2007.
+Air strikes also hit the nearby tribal region of Kurram.

 "Can you hear the noise of the gunships?
 They are just over our heads," resident Haji Jamaludin told Reuters by telephone.
 "Everyone in the village is running around with children and women looking for a safe place to hide."

 Sharif has been under pressure from the United States and hawks within the Pakistani army to take tougher military action against Taliban militants who regularly launch attacks against security forces from their hideouts high up in the mountains.

-The Pakistani Taliban, who are aligned with the Afghan Taliban and have links to al Qaeda, are fighting to topple the central government in Islamabad and impose strict Islamic rule in the nuclear armed South Asian nation.
+The Pakistani Taliban, who are aligned with the Afghan Taliban and have links to al Qaeda, are fighting to topple the central government in Islamabad and impose strict Islamic rule in the nuclear-armed South Asian nation.

 The death of Taliban chief Hakimullah Mehsud in a November drone strike has further enraged the Taliban, with its new leader, Mullah Fazlullah, vowing to step up his campaign.

-"We strongly condemn this cowardly act which they (Pakistan army) carried out under cover of darkness, targeting sleeping people," said Pakistan Taliban spokesman Shahidullah Shahid.
+"We strongly condemn this cowardly act which they (Pakistan's army) carried out under cover of darkness, targeting sleeping people," said Pakistan Taliban spokesman Shahidullah Shahid.

 "If you people target innocent people in their homes, we will target you in your homes in Islamabad too."

-Military officials said fighter jets were targeting only militant positions North Waziristan, a lawless mountainous region where many al Qaeda-linked militants are based, but locals said there were numerous civilian casualties.
+Military officials said fighter jets were targeting only militant positions North Waziristan, a lawless mountainous region where many militants are based, but locals said there were numerous civilian casualties.